Yun Jin: Character design

 Yun Jin wears a headdress adorned with seven stars, draped in cloud-like shoulders and a battle skirt, incorporating elements of theatrical stage design.
-Because Yun Jin's attire is everyday wear rather than theatrical costume, the original illustrator, Weiwei, mentioned that when designing Yun Jin, they did not rigidly adhere to the traditional image of a "theater performer".
+Because Yun Jin's attire is her everyday outfit rather than a theatrical costume, the original illustrator, Weiwei, mentioned that when designing Yun Jin, they did not rigidly adhere to the traditional image of a "theater performer".
 Instead, they drew inspiration from the appearances of Hua Mulan, Mu Guiying, and Liang Hongyu in traditional Chinese opera.
 Considering Yun Jin's youthful setting and personality, they designed attire that includes theatrical elements but differs in style from the traditional ones.
 Her attire meanwhile was designed as a half skirt to avoid issues with her 3D character model when animating it.

 The 3D model of Yun Jin was completed in 2018, but the final product did not meet expectations.
 As a result, the original illustrator and modeling team went through a period of iteration and polishing.
 During this time, the modeling team encountered several technical challenges, which they gradually overcame.
-They mentioned that the original design did not initially consider the virtual camera within the game, especially regarding Yun Jin's elaborate headwear design, which could lead to some distortion.
+They mentioned that the original design did not initially consider the virtual camera within the game, especially regarding Yun Jin's elaborate headwear design, which could lead to distortion.
 To address this, the modeling team submitted a request to the tooling team, hoping to develop a tool that could synchronize Maya and the game engine in real-time, allowing them to see the final visual effects of the model in the actual game environment instantly.
 The successful development of this tool greatly facilitated communication between the original illustrator and the modeling team and accelerated development work.